kiedtl/roguelike/doc/statuses.md

 - when you attack them (or try to)
 - when a nearby ally informs them of your presence
 - if the monster isn't deaf and it hears a noise

+## slowed

+Your movements, attacks, and other actions are all much slower than usual.
+A fairly rare status, one which will probably be removed in future versions because it makes it much harder to execute movement patterns.